Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 Next, I put all the screen.blit instances for every image into conviniently named functions to make them easier to call instead of copy pasting screen.blit everytime.

 Next is contact_hit_outcome and power_hit_outcome.
 These functions serve to randomly determine the result of a hit.
 These functions will be called after it is determined that the player successfully gets a hit (which in turn is determined by having perfect timing and location of swing).
 Choosing to swing with a contact swing (pressing the "w" key) and getting a successful hit will call the contact_hit_outcome function.
-A contact hit will mean a much higher chance of getting a single (so called "worst" possible outcome) while
+A contact hit will mean a much higher chance of getting a single (so called "worst" possible outcome) and much lower chance of the other outcomes happening.
+Conversely, getting a hit with the Power Swing(pressing the "e" key) calls the power_hit_outcome, which gives a higher chance of the other outcomes occuring.
+This difference is balanced by making the power swing less forgiving than the contact swing, that means your timing has to be more accurate and on time to get a hit using a power swing as compared to using the contact swing.
+The four possible outcomes in each of these two functions are "Single", "Double", "Triple" and "Home Run".
+These two functions will then call another function, update_runners_and_score, to do the actual updating of the runners and score ("runs").

+update_runners_and_score serves to do the actual updating of "runners" and "runs" depending on the input.
+The input is an integer that represents the result to be updated, 1 represents single, 2 represents double, 3 represents triple and 4 represents home run.
+To keep things simple, all runners move up by the number of bases represented by the outcome.

+For example, a single is represented by 1, all runners will move up by 1 base.
+If there is currently a runner on first base (runners = 0.100), a single would result in runners on first and second (runners = 0.110) -> The runner on first moves to second, and the batter (guy that swung the bat) moves to first.

+Another example, if there is currently a runner on second (runners = 0.010), and the batter hits a double (2), the result will be a runner on second (0.010).The origin